 However, adjusters often discount medical bills if they appear to be "soft," as when the vast majority of medical bills come from health care providers other than physicians and hospitals.
 If, for example, a plaintiff had $7,000 in medical bills, but $6,500 of that was for chiropractic and physical therapy, the adjuster might cut the medical bill claim in half for valuation purposes.
 Learn more about how the "right" medical treatment increases the value of an injury claim.

-This is the real struggle, both for plaintiff's attorneys and for insurance adjusters.
+Determining the value of the "pain and suffering" component of the claim can be a real struggle, both for plaintiff's attorneys and for insurance adjusters.
 But adjusters these days usually use formulas and specialized software to assign a value to pain and suffering claims.

-One very important point is that adjusters often have leeway to adjust the first offer depending on who they are dealing with.
+One very important point is that adjusters often have leeway to adjust the first offer depending on who they're dealing with.
 If the adjuster is dealing with an unrepresented plaintiff, the first offer will usually be low.
-(Get the basics on accidents and injury claim settlements.)
+The adjuster may even ask you how much you want to settle the case for, before they reveal their first offer.
+The hope here is that you're seriously undervaluing your own claim.
+Don't be the first to give a number.
+Ask the adjuster how much they're offering to settle.
+Then you have to negotiate.

 If you feel that the insurance adjuster isn't taking your claim seriously, or if you're just not confident you can get a fair result to your claim on your own, it might make sense to discuss your situation with an experienced legal professional.